 She fosters a positive rapport with local law enforcement and community service agencies and provides counsel and support to residential clients in various tasks.

 Ethleen Peacock is also a passionate community advocate and her work includes advocating for women, girls, African immigrant and Sickle Cell families.

 As the symbolic leader, she engages with stakeholders, governmental bodies, and the general public to represent Alaafia.
 Ethleen communicates its values and goals to the world.
 She also fosters and maintains the company’s culture, ensuring it aligns with its mission and vision.
 Ethleen collaborates with senior stakeholders to execute strategic plans and implements them to achieve the company’s objectives.
 Lastly, she assesses and monitors the organization’s performance to ensure it stays on track to achieve its goals.

 No Studios: ‘Story Award’ for Female Genital Mutilation Awareness article in Milwaukee, WI, (2019).

 National Black Association of Journalists ‘Salute to Excellence Award’ for a Sickle Cell segment in Milwaukee, WI (2018). (https://youtu.be/dYNSXyItPMk)

-Ethleen Peacock has been hosting educational awareness events via her online platforms and in the community.
+Ethleen regularly hosts educational awareness events both online and in the community.